 In the Senior School subject specialists teach all lessons and pupils move to their classes through the day.
 All students require an Apple MacBook laptop.
 There are eight academic lessons per day, each lasting 45 minutes.
 The timetable is a ‘two-week timetable’ meaning we plan for 80 academic lessons over two weeks, including one assembly, three activity and four games periods per week.
 Sixth Form pupils also have lessons on Saturday mornings to ensure that they have sufficient teaching time to meet the demands of the IB curriculum.

 In Shell, we start the preparatory work to ensure that pupils are ready to begin their IGCSE studies in Remove.
 We adapt and enrich our pupils’ studies according to the context of their education in an international school in Malaysia.
-For example, Mandarin Chinese is compulsory and the humanities and English include relevant local subject material.
+For example, in humanities and English, we include relevant local subject material.
 Pupils in the top set in Mathematics begin their IGCSE study with the aim of sitting the examination at the end of Remove.
 Pupils also start their IGCSE course in the three sciences.
 Shell pupils also get an opportunity to take control of their own studies for the first time as they have a choice of some courses to study.

 Key Stage 4 (Remove and Hundred, Years 10 and 11, ages 14-16)

 During these years pupils study towards externally assessed examinations known as International General Certificates of Education (IGCSEs).
-At the end of the course, each IGCSE is graded on a scale from A* to G. All pupils study the core subjects and then choose four option subjects.
+At the end of the course, each IGCSE is graded on a scale from A* to G or 9-1 depending on the examination board.